center-for-threat-informed-defense/m3tid/docs/components/cti.rst

 Relevance of Threat Data
 ------------------------

-Where is the threat information coming from and how timely is it
+Where is the threat information coming from and how timely is it?

 1. None
 2. Generic reports or freely available reporting